Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Experiments and Results

 In this section, we present the results of an additional experiment conducted to validate the effectiveness of our proposed method, Med-DDPM, for multimodal MRI synthesis.
 We utilized the brain-extracted MRI dataset from the BraTS2021 challenge\footnote{http://braintumorsegmentation.org/} for this experiment, with the objective of demonstrating the capability of our method in generating high-quality images for all four MRI modalities (T1, T1CE, T2, and Flair) simultaneously from a segmentation mask.

-To enhance model training efficiency, we selected 193 high-quality images of all modalities from the dataset and preprocessed them by applying cropping and padding to a size of 192x192x144.
+To enhance model training efficiency, we selected 193 high-quality images where all modalities have no distortion and artifacts from the dataset and preprocessed them by applying cropping and padding to a size of 192x192x144.
 The original labels of the segmentation mask in this dataset are 0, 1, 2, and 4, where 1, 2, and 4 represent tumor parts.
 For better adaptation to our needs, we modified the mask labels as follows: we changed mask labels from 4 to 3 and introduced one more label (label 4) to represent the brain area, achieved by thresholding the T1 image.
 Consequently, the final class labels were defined as follows: 0 represents the background, 1 to 3 correspond to the tumor parts, and 4 indicates the brain area.

 Next, we performed a one-hot encoding operation, excluding the background class label 0.
 This operation resulted in a mask image with four channels, each representing one of the classes.
 During the training process, we applied channel-wise concatenation to combine the input training image (including all four modalities T1, T1CE, T2, and Flair concatenated together, resulting in a four-channel image) with the final mask image, also a four-channel image.
 The resulting concatenated image contains eight channels, and this configuration was used in the training process.
-For the Med-DDPM model in this experiment, we used the same experimental setups as in our main model training, except we employed 200,000 epochs for this experiment.
-Due to the high resolution nature of the eight-channel image, we trained our model on the NVIDIA A100 80GB GPU card.
+For the Med-DDPM model in this experiment, we used the same experimental setups as in our main model training, except we employed 200,000 iterations for this experiment.
+Due to the high resolution nature of the eight-channel image, we trained our model on the NVIDIA A100 80GB GPU card for 5 days.

+In this experiment, we also employed C.-H.Shin et al.\cite{nvidia} as our comparison baseline model since originally this paper is only one study in the literature investigating 3D semantic brain MRI synthesis especifically 4 modalities synthesis.

-Fig.~\ref{fig7} illustrates a comparison between the generated samples from our experiment and the corresponding real images.
-The images generated by our proposed method exhibit a high level of fidelity and closely resemble the actual MRI modalities.
+Fig.~\ref{fig7} illustrates a comparison between the generated samples from our experiments and the corresponding real images.
+The images generated by our proposed method exhibit a high level of fidelity and closely resemble the actual MRI modalities than baseline GAN model.
 This outcome further highlights the robustness and accuracy of our approach in effectively generating multiple modalities from a single segmentation mask.